dozius/TwisterSister/docs/README.md

 animations are described in the twister user manual.

 When a track or device is pinned, the MIDI Fighter Twister will not follow the current track or device selected with the mouse or another controller.
 Info about the state of a pinned track or device is available in the Studio I/O panel in Bitwig Studio.

+### Enable EQ 3rd Bank

+Enable EQ control for 3rd bank instead of user mappings.

+EQ controls are described above, it will attach to the last EQ+ on currently selected track.

+### Dual twister mode

+Control pages of 8 track in the mixer instead of 4.

+### Extender

+Swap bank button.
+Offset 4 track faders control by 4.
+In dual twister mode, this is how you specify Which is on the left and which is on the right.

+tl;dr - Right-hand MFT when using 2.

 ## Project Settings